Dev-MateusKirigaya/Dev-MateusKirigaya/README.md

  Hello, My name is [**Mateus Kirigaya**](contactoribes@gmail.com), I'm 18 years old and I'm new to the world of programming.
 I'm currently studying software engineering and learning Python.
 I'm looking to improve my skills and become a Full-Stack Developer in the future.

+#### curiosities:

-* I really like Sword Art Online
+* I like Sword Art Online
-* I like competitive games and animes
+* The name "Kirigaya" I got from Kirito from SAO
+* I REALLY LIKE SWORD ART ONLINE

  Thank you very much and see you soon!

 <div>